-Painting an old concrete statue, like a garden gnome, can give it a cleaner look.
-You can also paint a new statue to match the décor of your patio or garden—just make sure it has been removed from its mold for at least three weeks before painting it.
+Painting an old concrete statue can give it a cleaner look.
+You can also paint a new statue to match the decor of your patio or garden — just make sure it has been removed from its mold for at least three weeks before painting it.
 The process is much the same as other painting projects, which is good news: If your statute lives outdoors in extreme hot or cold temperatures, it may need occasional repainting.
 (This tutorial will also work for painting concrete floors, too.)

 Wash your concrete statue with water using a garden hose or a bucket and a soft-bristled brush.
 Allow it to dry completely.